nitinai/ml_algorithms/README.md

 * [Decision trees](mllearn/ensemble/forest.py)
 * [Random forests](mllearn/tree/tree.py)

-Test cases has been written for all algorithms.
+Test cases are written for all algorithms.
 You can be find them [here](mllearn/tests)

 Please feel free to [open an issue](https://github.com/nitinai/ml_algorithms/issues/new) if you find a bug in implementation.